Essentialism Investing; How Would Greg McKeown Invest?

 The study found that the low cost index funds had a greater probability of outperforming higher fee actively managed funds in spite of the fact that index funds normally underperform their respective benchmarks.

 For example, 68 percent of the actively managed U.S. large-cap value equity funds underperformed their benchmarks for the 10 year period ending December 31, 2013.
 Although less reliable, most index fund approaches also outperformed over shorter time periods as well.

-You can read more about how to apply a simple index fund investing approach in How to Invest and Ouperform Most Active Fund Managers.
+You can read more about how to apply a simple index fund investing approach in this free micro book, How to Invest and Ouperform Most Active Fund Managers.

 How Would Greg McKeown Invest?

 Essentialism in investing would be a focused approach using a research driven efficient strategy.
 I expect Greg McKeown would invest using asset classes in line with his risk tolerance.

 Obviously, I have no knowledge of how McKeown invests, yet extrapolating essentialism thinking into the investing arena, I can’t imagine him using any other approach.
 It’s elegant, efficient, and generally offers superior performance over that of active mutual funds.
 Additionally, an index fund investing approach requires minimal excess effort (after the initial set up) in order to achieve market matching returns.

 1. You must read Essentialism, it will improve your wealth in life (and maybe even financial wealth as well).